hiibolt/monikaiv2/README.md

  The least convoluted method of communication, very straightforward.
 It's worth noting that conversations can be had seamlessly between the online client and the REPL, as demonstrated in the above photo.

- Anything not a command forwards prompts the Monikai.
+ Anything not a command is forwarded as a prompt to the Monikai.

  #### Commands:
 - **wipe**: Clear the Monikai's memories and recent conversation, preserves the description.